sherlockode/advanced-form-bundle/Resources/doc/dependent_entity.md

 The `mapping` option provides, for each value of the parent field, the list of option made available.
-The return value must be a two-entries array in which the first entry is the parent option value (here a User id) and the second one is an array with children option list (value as the key and label for the dropdown as the value).
+The return value must be a two-entries array in which the first entry is the parent option value (here a User id) and the second one is an array of children option data (associative array with `id` and `label` fields).

 ### Using AJAX